New Meadows Long Term Care

 The goal for this project was to create a small-town atmosphere, one that would be inviting and uplifting, within a large facility.
-With a total of five neighborhoods wrapping around outdoor courtyards, the design reflects northern New Mexico architecture with colorful stucco, local stone, and metal roofs.
+Master-planned for five neighborhoods wrapping around outdoor courtyards, the design reflects northern New Mexico architecture with colorful stucco, local stone, and metal roofs.
 Inside, 18-resident households feature family rooms, seating areas, and dining venues.
 A daylit central indoor plaza is surrounded by a chapel, wellness center, mercado, library, salon, and hearthside seating areas.
-The first two of three site phases are complete, and the facility now offers 108 beds in three neighborhoods.
-Phase III will add an additional two neighborhoods with a total of 72 beds.
+The first two of four phases are complete, and the facility now offers 108 beds in three neighborhoods.
+Phase III will add an additional two neighborhoods with a total of 54 beds, and Phase IV will complete the 180-bed facility.